IcarusWizard/icaruswizard.github.io/_pages/about.md

 News
 ======
 [2023-09-22] Our paper "Action Inference by Maximising Evidence: Zero-Shot Imitation from Observation with World Models" has been accepted at NeurIPS 2023.
+Code, datasets and pretrained models will be released in November.